HedgeComp/OttoPilot-PreFlight/README.md

 - `Staging\postflight.ps1` — mounts a completed VM image, copies CSV-formatted VM hardware hash files from the VM `resources` folder to `C:\HyperPilot\PreFlight\VMHash`.

-If you'd like, I can append a short example to the README showing the exact
-sequence: run `preflight.bat`, boot the VM and run `hyperset.bat`/`decryptandprep.ps1`, then run `postflight.bat` to collect the CSV files.

 Typical Workflow (end-to-end)
 -----------------------------